tradingstrategy-ai/docs/source/glossary.rst

         When :term:`benchmarking <benchmark>` different :term:`portfolios <portfolio>` for :term:`Risk-adjusted return`, volatility is the fundamental metric for various risk vs. rewards calculations.

+        :term:`Delta neutral` :term:`trading strategy` is a strategy that is immune to volatility: no matter which direction the price moves, the strategy makes profit.

         See also

         - :term:`Standard deviation`